 Life also isn’t as convenient here as in other European cities.
-The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends the other night waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.
+The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends recently waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.

-There’s 10 cafes to a block in Kypseli, the area where I’m staying, but only a few have WiFi at speeds as fast as the tiny black-clad grandmas meandering down the sidewalks.
-It’s also definitely odd to pull out a laptop there and start typing away.
+There’s 10 cafes to a block in Kypseli, the area where I often stay, but only a few have WiFi that moves faster than the tiny black-clad grandmas meandering down the sidewalks.
+It’s also definitely not the norm to pull out a laptop there and start typing away.

-I don’t even smell the cigarette smoke any more, or the frequent diesel fumes of this congested city (well, most days I don’t smell it, others it hits me like that first sip of the strong dark espresso).
+I don’t even smell the cigarette smoke any more, or the frequent diesel fumes of this congested city.
+Well, most days I don’t smell it, but occasionally it hits me like that first sip of a strong dark espresso.